 How often should you have supportive periodontal care visits?

 Your periodontal condition is the deciding factor.
 The interval between your supportive periodontal care (spc) visits might range from every few weeks to every six months.
 Your situation will be different from another person’s situation.
 It is quite common that you will need your teeth cleaned every three months if you have had a diagnosis of periodontal disease.
 The bacteria responsible for periodontal disease repopulate the periodontal pockets after three months.
 The frequency of your supportive care visits will be influenced by:

 - the type of periodontal disease you have

 - the type of periodontal treatment you are given

 - your rate of plaque growth

 - your personal commitment to good oral care at home

 What is the relationship between your dentist and Dr. Noraian?

-To prevent periodontal disease, the major cause of tooth loss in adults, and to help keep your natural teeth for your lifetime, Dr. Noraian encourages you to carefully and conscientiously follow the guidelines of the maintenance program that he recommends.
-Protecting your periodontal health through preventive maintenance has great benefits for you.
+Dr. Noraian encourages you to carefully and conscientiously follow the guidelines of the maintenance program that he provides to prevent periodontal disease and to help keep your natural teeth for a lifetime.
+Protecting your periodontal health through preventative maintenance has great benefits for you.
 You will have the ability to chew with more comfort, and you will smile and speak with greater confidence.
 You will be able to keep dental costs down by preventing future problems.
-Your commitment to maintenance therapy is your commitment to your better oral health.
+A commitment to maintenance therapy is a commitment to better oral health.